Child Abuse Linked to Faith or Belief

 Children who have been singled out in this way can be particularly vulnerable to sexual abusers within the family, community or faith organisation that use the belief as a form of control/threat.
 Exorcisms/deliverances may include sexually abusive practices such as having to undress and be bathed in the presence of others.
 Child traffickers may use these beliefs to control children.

-It should be noted that a child can be abused as a result of faith or belief without these factors being present and not all those who believe in witchcraft or spirit possession harm children.
+It should be noted that a child can be abused because of faith or belief without these factors being present and not all those who believe in witchcraft or spirit possession harm children.

 Additional vulnerabilities

-Children living with extended family, carers other than their parents, in particular those in private foster placements can be at increased risk of abuse linked to faith or belief.
+Children living with extended family or carers other than their parents, particularly those in private foster placements, can be at increased risk of abuse linked to faith or belief

 Spot the signs